Russ Witherby

-Russel S. "Russ" Witherby (born February 3, 1962 in Cincinnati, Ohio) is an American coach and former competitive figure skater.
+Russel S. "Russ" Witherby (born February 3, 1962, in Cincinnati, Ohio) is an American coach and former competitive figure skater.
+He holds USFS Gold Medals in Dance & Free Dance, as well as International Dances.
 He competed in ice dance with several partners.
+Russ is the 1992 US Ice Dance Champion.
 He and April Sargent Thomas competed in the 1992 Winter Olympics.
 His other partners included Lois Luciani and Susie Wynne.